Distinguished Contributions Award

 Established in 1970 the Association's Distinguished Contributions to Slavic, East European, and Eurasian Studies Award honors eminent members of the profession who have made major contributions to the field through scholarship of the highest quality, mentoring, leadership, and/or service to the profession.
 The prize is intended to recognize diverse contributions across the Slavic, East European, and Eurasian studies field.

-The 2017 award is presented to Christine D. Worobec, Board of Trustees and Distinguished Research Professor Emerita at Northern Illinois University.
-To read the full citation, click here.
+Christine D. Worobec, Board of Trustees and Distinguished Research Professor Emerita at Northern Illinois University.

 The Committee accepts nominations in writing or via e-mail from any member of ASEEES.